After finishing the Roomba J7 review, I thought it was proper to compare it with other top-tier robots like the Roborock S7.

 As with all robot vacuums, the Roomba J7 and Roborock S7 need regular maintenance to function at their peak.

-I’d argue that it’s more critical for robot vacuum than any other vacuum type since these rely on sensors to function.
+I’d argue that robot vacuum is more critical than any other vacuum type since these rely on sensors to function.

 Any additional friction will hamper its efficiency and performance.
 I’ll enumerate the list of components that you’ll need to clean or replace and their respective intervals.